 The covered bond funding entity is of high strategic importance to the members in the SpareBank 1 Alliance.
 The Alliance consists of savings banks with a dominant share of mortgage retail lending as their core business.
 All of the business takes place within Norway and most SpareBank 1 banks trace their history to the 19th century.
 The Alliance's banking branch network is Norway's most extensive and the wide dispersion of banks ensures a well distributed cover pool.

-As a specialised credit institution, SpareBank 1 Boligkreditt must fully comply with regulations applicable for all banks (including the existing and proposed Basel regulatory framework).
+As a specialised credit institution, SpareBank 1 Boligkreditt must comply with regulations applicable for all banks (including the existing and proposed Basel regulatory framework).
 The regulator in Norway is the Norwegian Financial Services Authority (Finanstilsynet).

 SpareBank 1 Boligkreditt (ticker: Spabol) is established by the SpareBank 1 Alliance banks in August of 2005 in anticipation of the Norwegian Covered Bond legislation which is being drafted.